 Are you familiar with retinal tears?
 These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

-This is because they affect the retina, the part of your eye that captures light and transmits data about it to the brain so that we can see images.
-A torn retina can lead to a retinal detachment which is a potentially blinding condition eye emergency.
+This is because they affect the retina, the part of your eye that captures light and transmits the information to the brain so that we can see and process images.
+This is why damage to the retina can have such dramatic effects on your vision.

 What are retinal tears?